AaronXxx1024/Fama-French-3-Factor-Model-Implementation/README.md

 # Fama-French-3-Factor-Model-Implementation

+## About
+A realization of classic Fama French Three Factor Model for the purpose of empirical study.

 ## Workflow
 1) Get data (ticker pool, S&P500, risk free rate, close price, market cap and book-to-market ratio) from SQL database.
 2) Organize data to the form we want: {trading_day:df_data}